Black Theatre Workshop

-Black Theatre Workshop (BTW) is a non-profit theater company based in Montreal and is one of the oldest Black English-speaking professional theatre companies in the Canada.
-It was established by Clarence Bayne and Arthur Goddard, who previously also founded the Trinidad and Tobago association.
-The Black Theatre Workshop is known for featuring many prominent artistic directors over the years.
+Black Theater Workshop (BTW) is a non-profit theater company headquartered in Montreal.
+It is one of the most enduring Black English-speaking professional theater companies in Canada.
+It was founded by Clarence Bayne and Arthur Goddard, who were also instrumental in establishing the Trinidad and Tobago association.
+Over the years, the Black Theater Workshop has been renowned for its collaboration with numerous accomplished artistic directors.

 History

-Black Theatre Workshop was incorporated in 1971 after its official beginnings in February 1970, and has roots going back to the Drama Committee of the Trinidad and Tobago Association.
-The Drama Committee was launched by, among others, Clarence Bayne and Arthur Goddard, both of whom were the founders of the Trinidad and Tobago Association, and wrote its first Constitution and by-laws.
-Bayne and others of the group of Trinidad students at McGill and Sir George Williams University invited a number of professional black Trinidadian artists from Montreal in the late 1960s to conduct Black workshops as part of the activities of the Drama Committee.
+Black Theater Workshop was officially established in February 1970 and subsequently incorporated as a non-profit organization in 1971, tracing its origins back to the Drama Committee of the Trinidad and Tobago Association.
+This committee, spearheaded by individuals such as Clarence Bayne and Arthur Goddard, founders of the Trinidad and Tobago Association, drafted the organization's initial Constitution and by-laws.
+In the late 1960s, Bayne and other Trinidadian students at McGill University and Sir George Williams University invited black professional artists from Montreal to conduct workshops as part of the Drama Committee's activities.

-BTW's first professional play, How Now Black Man by McGill University Professor Lorris Elliott, was produced under the auspices of the Trinidad and Tobago Association.
-Dr. Bayne was appointed by the Trinidad and Tobago Association to be the Executive Producer of that production and to represent the Association's interest, except for a brief absence from the company between 1970 and1972.
-Dr. Bayne continued to hold the position of Executive producer and president for the formative years of the company, between 1973-4 to 1990.
-He negotiated the first professional grant from Canada Council with matching funds from the Multicultural Directorate (Ottawa) that launched the company as a professional theatre company in 1984, making it eligible for funding from all three levels of the cultural funding agencies.
-Black Theatre Workshop is an English-speaking theatre company.
-Its first play "How Now Black Man" was produced in 1970 under the name Black Workshop at the Centaur Theatre, but Black Theatre Workshop de facto existed on July 17,1968.
+BTW's inaugural professional production, How Now Black Man by Lorris Elliott, a professor at McGill University, was brought to life through the collaboration of the Trinidad and Tobago Association.
+Dr. Bayne, acting as the Executive Producer and representative of the Association's interests, oversaw this production, except for a brief hiatus from the company between 1970 and 1972.
+From 1973–4 to 1990, Dr. Bayne served as both the Executive Producer and President during the formative years of the company.
+During his tenure, he successfully secured the initial professional grant from the Canada Council, alongside matching funds from the Multicultural Directorate in Ottawa.
+This achievement in 1984 marked the transformation of the company into a professional theater company, rendering it eligible for funding from all three tiers of cultural funding agencies.
+Black Theatre Workshop primarily operates in the English language.
+The company's first play, "How Now Black Man," premiered in 1970 under the name Black Workshop at the Centaur Theatre, although Black Theatre Workshop de facto originated on July 17, 1968.